hackclub/hackclub/workshops/weather_app/README.md

 Here, we divide the API into two parts, first being the base url and second being the API key.

-Before we start to write the code, we will take a look at the flowchart which descirbes all the components which we would be writing down in the JS file.
+Before we start to write the code, we will take a look at the flowchart which describes all the components which we would be writing down in the JS file.

 ![JS(chart)](https://cloud-hs1qd7tki.vercel.app/0js_chart_.png)